combust/mleap-docs/README.md

 feature transformers to classifiers, regressions, clustering algorithms, and neural networks.

+### Portable Models

+Your models are your models.
+Take them with you wherever you go using our MLeap Bundles.
+Platforms like Microsoft Azure and Google ML can lock you into their services package.
+MLeap allows you to take your models with you wherever you go.

 ### Spark, Scikit-learn and Tensorflow: One Runtime

 Mixing and matching ML technologies becomes a simple task.
 Instead of requiring